Important Notice Regarding Recruitment

 This position primarily provides the opportunity to learn about the practicality of conducting research in a clinical setting.
 CHEO’s Emergency Department has an international reputation for high-quality clinical research.
 You will gain valuable experience communicating with patients and their families in the ED.

 Please note that we have taken and will continue to take every precaution in order to keep SUPPORT Ambassadors, research/clinical staff and patients/families safe.
-Should you be successful, you will receive training related to the proper use of Personal Protective Equipment (PPE).
-You will have access to and be required to wear PPE including N95, procedure mask with visor, gown and gloves at all times when interacting with patients/families.
-In our shared workspace, SUPPORT Ambassadors and research staff are required to wear a procedure mask at all times in situations where they are unable to maintain a distance of at least 1m.
-The office space is also designed with physical distancing in mind.
+SUPPORT Ambassadors will have access to Personal Protective Equipment (PPE) and will be required to wear a procedure mask at all times when interacting with patients/families and circulating throughout the Emergency Department.
 CHEO has also implemented a Universal COVID-19 Vaccination Policy.
-Everyone volunteering and working at CHEO needs to be fully vaccinated (minimum of 2 doses) and is required to report proof of all doses of the COVID-19 vaccine to Occupational Health and Safety.
-If you choose not to be vaccinated, you will not be able to volunteer/work at CHEO.
+Volunteers must be fully vaccinated (minimum of 2 doses) and are required to report proof of all doses of the COVID-19 vaccine to the Program Coordinator.
 Volunteers are required to complete a screening questionnaire should they be experiencing signs and symptoms of illness.
 This screening tool will indicate how to proceed.
 In the event that a volunteer is symptomatic, he/she/they will be restricted from volunteering at CHEO for a specified period of time until Occupational Health and Safety deems that it is safe to return.

 How do I apply?